 - Multilingualism or an interest in global culture a plus

 - Applications for 2019–2020 will be accepted during the summer

 - Cover letter and resume required, please submit applications to Jonathan Bach at firstname.lastname@example.org

 - Applications should only be sent in Microsoft Word or PDF formats

 - Interviews will be held at the MFA during predetermined dates and times

 - Notifications of acceptance to the position will be made during the last week of September

 - Comprehensive training in Museum operations and collections for final candidates begins in October

-Made possible by the Susan and Digger Donahue Fund for the Ambassador Program, the Institute of Museum and Library Services, and the Elisabeth K. Davis Communication Fund.
+Made possible by the Susan and Digger Donahue Fund for the Ambassador Program, the Helen & Leo Mayer Charitable Trust, and the Elisabeth K. Davis Communication Fund.